 Need a change of scenery?
-Then a trip to Melbourne is what you need.
+Then a Melbourne holiday is what you need.
 Book cheap flights to Melbourne from Sydney today and soak in all that this city has to offer.
 Read more about flying to Melbourne below.

 Setting aside the old Sydney/Melbourne rivalry for a moment, Sydney to Melbourne flights are frequently among the cheapest available due to the route’s popularity.
 Flights to Melbourne from Sydney depart every hour and run direct to both major Melbourne airports at Tullamarine and Avalon.
 Sydneysiders on a trip to Melbourne will surely enjoy all the cultural charm and familiar city comforts that Melbourne has to offer.
 Make sure you squeeze in a trip to St Kilda Beach!